justenanderson-commits/cli-flashcards/README.md

 4. Copy the SSH url provided by GitHub
 5. In the terminal, navigate to the new project repository
 6. Type git clone and paste the URL
+7. `cd` into the it
+8. Run `npm install`
-7. Type `node index.js` in the terminal
+9. Run `node index.js`
-8. Play the game by typing the number of your guess and pressing `enter`.
+10. Play the game by typing the number of your guess and pressing `enter`.
 A score will print to the CLI when all 30 questions have been answered.

 ## Context:
 Working independently in the 1st weeks of Mod2 classes at Turing, I invested at least 25 - 30 hours to create this application's functionality from scratch using  Javascript.
 The Mocha framework and chai Library were used for testing.